content marketing jobs

 • Then click “Save” to send invites to the added panelists.

-Pro tip: Make sure panelists save this email from Zoom so that it’s easily accessible, as this is the link they’ll need to dial in to the webinar as a panelist.
+Pro tip: Make sure panelists save this email from Zoom to be easily accessible, as this is the link they’ll need to dial into the webinar as a panelist.
 This functionality isn’t super obvious from the onset.

-As mentioned above, Zoom’s reporting feature also allows you to download a report of questions asked during the webinar, which can serve as great inspiration for subsequent content such as blog posts.
+As mentioned above, Zoom’s reporting feature also allows you to download a report of questions asked during the webinar, which can inspire subsequent content, such as blog posts.

 To download a report: